setheshraghi/vera4cast-example/tutorial/tutorial.md

 organizers have created tools to help aid in the submission process.
 These tools can be downloaded from Github using `remotes::install_github('LTREB-reservoirs/vera4castHelpers')`.
-These include functions for submitting, scoring and reading forecasts:
+These include functions for submitting, scoring, and reading forecasts:

 -   `submit()` - submit the forecast file to the VERA Challenge, where it will be scored